 School Breakfast reduces hunger.
-Students who eat school breakfast are more likely to attend school, be better learners, and are more willing to participate in the classroom.
+It also fuels success in the classroom.
+Students who eat school breakfast are more likely to attend school, and arrive at class on time, ready to focus and learn.
 View Infographic (PDF)

 Program Basics